-If you are thinking of leaving due to problems not directly related to your course (eg illness, homesickness, or financial problems) you should contact your Student Liaison Adviser who can help you find the support you need.
-Visit student.londonmet.ac.uk/support to learn more.
+If you are thinking of leaving due to problems not directly related to your course (e.g. illness, homesickness, or financial problems) you should contact your School Office who can help you find the support you need.

 Ensure you make fully informed decisions.
-Before you leave you should speak to your course leader, and Advice and Well-being in Student Services for advice about the implications for your student funding and housing.
+Before you leave you should speak to your Course Leader, and the Student Money and Accommodation Advice for advice about the implications for your student funding and housing.

 Once you have considered all the relevant information.
-If you still wish to leave you should contact your school and hub for details on the formal withdrawal process.
-You must also inform Student Finance England and the Student Loans Company
+If you still wish to leave you should contact your School Office for details on the formal withdrawal process.
+You must also inform Student Finance England and the Student Loans Company.

 If you don’t feel ready for this, talk the issues through in a confidential interview with a Counsellor or SU Casework Advisor who can help you negotiate the best way forward.